-2 Food Standards Scotland (2024) Monitoring Retail Purchase and Price Promotions in Scotland 2019- 2022 https://www.foodstandards.gov.scot/downloads/Monitoring_retail_purchase_and_price_promotions_in_Scotland_201 9-2022.pdf businesses have full knowledge of the nutritional composition and full list of ingredients in the products they are selling with regards to allergies and intolerances for example.
-Therefore, it is reasonable to expect a business to be able to provide a list of the full ingredients and nutritional composition and be able to calculate the NPM score as a result.
-Secondly, in a previous Scottish Government consultation on the introduction of legislation on mandatory calorie labelling in the Out of Home (OOH) sector5, it was proposed that businesses would be required to calculate the number of calories in the products/items they sell, using the ingredients and nutritional composition of the product(s) to calculate calorie content.
-Therefore, if there is an expectation that retailers have the relevant nutritional information of products to be able to calculate for inclusion in restrictions on price and location promotions.
-The argument that nutritional information is not available is not valid and is not an acceptable reason for excluding non-pre-packed products.
+Paragraph 37 on page 10 of the consultation document suggests that businesses may not be able to determine where loose or non-pre-packed products can or cannot be promoted due to nonavailability of relevant nutritional information.
+This is not a valid argument for several reasons.
+First, it is a legal requirement7 that all businesses have full knowledge of the nutritional composition and full list of ingredients in the products they are selling, such as with regard to allergies and intolerances.
+Therefore, it is reasonable to expect a business to be able to provide a list of the full ingredients and nutritional composition and calculate the resulting NPM score.
+Second, a previous Scottish Government consultation on the introduction of legislation on mandatory calorie labelling in the Out of Home (OOH) sector8, proposed that out of home businesses calculate the number of calories in the products/items they sell, using the ingredients and nutritional composition of the product(s). the OOH businesses are therefore considered to have the relevant nutritional information of products, which can be used to determine if the products fall within the categories proposed for inclusion in restrictions on price and location promotions.
+The argument that nutritional information is not available is therefore cannot be an acceptable reason for excluding non-pre-packed products from the scope of this regulation.
+Lastly, a whole category approach discussed earlier in our response would remove the need for exclusion of the non-pre-packed food and simplify implementation.